amd/aocl-crypto/docs/integration-guide/alcp_getting_started.md

 # Getting Started

+All the examples shown here are available under examples section, if you have recieved a binary tarball or source code, there should be an `examples` directory.
+In this examples directory there are working examples which you can compile and run.

+For a binary tarball you should be able to run `make` command on the root directory to compile the examples.

 For more info go to doxygen

 ## Flow of AOCL-Crypto

 Life cycle of any algorithm of AOCL-Crypto is divided into 4 steps.